atanisoft/Esp32OlcbIO/README.md

-# ESP32 IO Board
+# ESP32 OpenLCB IO Board

-The ESP32 IO Board is a basic OpenLCB (LCC) node offering 14 input/output capable pins, and two that are input only.
+The ESP32 OpenLCB IO Board is a basic OpenLCB (LCC) node offering 14 input/output capable pins, and two that are input only.
 Additionally all IO pins are exposed through two 13 pin headers which allows for extending the functionality of the base board using a daughter board approach.

-## Powering the IO Board
+## Powering the ESP32 OpenLCB IO Board

-The IO Board can be powered from an external power supply (12V) on J5 connector, or using the OpenLCB (LCC) Bus power on RJ45.
+The ESP32 OpenLCB IO Board can be powered from an external power supply (12V) on J5 connector, or using the OpenLCB (LCC) Bus power on RJ45.
 To enable powering from the external supply, bridge pins 1 and 2 on JP1.
 To power from the OpenLCB (LCC) Bus, bridge pins 2 and 3.
 Note that when using the USB connector on the ESP32 module JP1 should not have any pins bridged.

 ### OpenLCB (LCC) Power requirements

-The IO Board will draw around 100mA from the OpenLCB (LCC) Bus when the PWR_POS pin provides 15VDC.
+The ESP32 OpenLCB IO Board will draw around 100mA from the OpenLCB (LCC) Bus when the PWR_POS pin provides 15VDC.
 If the PWR_POS pin provides less, the node may draw more current from the bus.

 ### External Power requirements